 This article consists of two main parts: a summary, updated bi-weekly, and the infographics that detail Russian casualties since the beginning of the war.
 While the summary section receives updates less frequently, the infographics are updated more regularly to provide the latest information.

 ЧИТАТЬ НА РУССКОМ

-High-ranking officer deaths identified over four weeks
+High-ranking officer deaths identified over two weeks

 Officers killed in Ukraine